AesaraB/mypaint-website/pages/design/backend/_index.md

 * [Less simplified version](modules-complex.png)

 ## Dependencies
-MyPaint (the painting application) is written in Python
+MyPaint (the painting application) is written in Python.
+MyPaint uses GTK for its user interface, some of the more complicated bits are designed in Glade.
+Some parts are coded in C++ for speed.
+Its brush engine is written as a portable C library.
 - Building, Testing, & Packaging
     - Setup.py uses distutils
     - Tests use nose